JoshSinyor/JoshSinyor.github.io/README.md

 ## Installation

 This repository is automatically processed by GitHub Pages using Jekyll.
 If you would like to run a copy of the site locally, fork this repository to your local machine.
 Verify that you have the variant of Ruby specified in the `Gemfile` installed.
 In your REPL of choice, change your working directory to the repository directory and run `gem install bundler`, then `bundle update`.
-Some of the gems this repository uses are frequently updated, so running `bundle update` frequently is advised.
+For direct mirroring of the GitHub Pages environment, ensure that the gemset matches the current [Dependency Versions](https://pages.github.com/versions/).

 To start the local hosting server, run `jekyll serve`, and visit the site at http://localhost:4000/.